 The majority of cocktails use ingredients and pair flavors that are common and known to be great for drinks.
-I wouldn't necessarily call those drinks ordinary (many are extraordinary), but often our experiences allow us to taste a drink just by reading the ingredients and get a general sense of whether we will like it or not.
+We wouldn't necessarily call those drinks ordinary (many are extraordinary), but often our experiences allow us to taste a drink just by reading the ingredients and get a general sense of whether we will like it or not.

-This list does not include those drinks, instead we are going for the cocktails that make you do a double take and try to imagine how and if they will work.
+This list does not include those drinks, instead, we are going for the cocktails that make you do a double-take and try to imagine how and if they will work.
 Many will surprise you.

 01 of 06